 Pants: khakis, colored jeans and dress pants are acceptable.
 Leggings are permitted but must be worn with a top, skirt or dress that is at least fingertip length.
 They are not a replacement for pants.

 Shorts: khaki, non-denim shorts and dress shorts are acceptable but must be at least fingertip length.
-Shorts may only be worn during the months of September and May (or at the discretion of the Dean).
+Shorts may be worn all year.

 Dresses and skirts: should be of modest fit and at least fingertip length.
 Sleeveless dresses are permitted but straps must be two fingers or wider.

 Shoes: must be clean and in good condition.
 Shower sandals or rubber/plastic flip-flops are not permitted.